csev/dj4e/assn/dj4e_errors.md

 like this:

 <center><img src="dj4e_errors/went-wrong.png" alt="An error page showing 'Something went wrong' from a PythonAnywhere application" style="border: 1px black solid; width:50%;"></center>

+You can see how to debug this error in a video:

+<a href="https://www.youtube.com/watch?v=9h9r_jfQG8E" target="_blank">Fixing Django Errors on PythonAnywhere (19:38)</a>

+The following are instructions you can follow to diagnose and fix the 'Something went wrong error :('.

 To fix this problem, start a console / bash shell on your account and make sure you are in your virtual environment.
 Then type these commands: